jayjay0317/Hands-On-ML-Study/Chapter_02/README.md

 - Each splitter has a split() method that returns an iterator over different training/ test splits of the same data. (cross-validation)
 - data snooping (put the test set aside and onlyh explore the train set)
+- When creating new combined features, make sure they are not too linearly correlated with existing features: collinearity can cause issues with some models, such as linear regression.
+In particular, avoid simple weighted sums of existing features.